 Neosporin usually comes as an over-the-counter topical medication, meaning it is relatively safe to use.
 However, it does have potential side effects, which I’ll explain below.

 While Neosporin is excellent for small cuts and burns, you should use it with caution.
 As with any drug that contains antibiotics, always apply as prescribed.

 Antibiotics will keep your wounds from becoming infected.
 Overuse, however, can lead to decreased effectiveness.
 This is true, not only for Neosporin, but for all other antibiotics as well.

-Although it is generally well tolerated, some people experience adverse reactions.
+Although it is generally well-tolerated, some people experience adverse reactions.
 Fungal and bacterial infections have been reported.
-Though this rarely occurs, I feel it is essential to be aware before applying.
+Though this rarely occurs, I feel it is essential to be aware of before applying.